sergiocortessat/sergiocortessat/README.md

 ## Other Skills

 - Leadership
-- Bitcoin and Blockchain knaoeldge certificated
+- Bitcoin and Blockchain knowledge certificated
 - Knowledge on critpos and Fintech Markets
 - Blog writter
 - Project managment